Fae/fae/README.md

 Fae is meant to be a highly modular rendering framework.
 The primary target use-case for Fae is to be easily intregrable into larger application frameworks.
-However, the plugin library for Fae enables it to be useful to end users as well as a standalone framework.
+However, the plugin library for Fae enables it to be useful to end users as well when used as a standalone framework.

 **Website**: Coming Soon<br />
 **Discord**: https://discord.gg/qghcMmr<br />